Donnadieu/elias/README.md

 You: What is the capital of France?
 Assistant: The capital of France is Paris.

-You: add to knowledge: The Eiffel Tower is located in Paris.
+You: remember that The Eiffel Tower is located in Paris.
 Assistant: Document added to knowledge base with ID: abc123...

 You: Where is the Eiffel Tower located?